binokochumolvarghese/lightbi-hugo-demo/content/en/notes/_index.md

 ---
-type : "tags"
-title: "Notes"
+Title: "Notes"
-subtitle : "A collection of notes and anything I love."
+subtitle : "Here, you’ll discover the latest notes that explore new insights, and unique perspectives on the world."
 ---